 Robert Stewart became a cotton bleacher, no doubt learning his trade at one of the bleachworks in and around Mearns.
 On 31st December 1832 in Abbey parish (Paisley) Robert married Janet Beith.
 Despite the fact that Janets death certificate states that her parents were William Beith, a weaver, and Janet Lochhead, it seems almost certain that she was actually the daughter of James Beith and Elizabeth Lochhead, born in Paisley on 6th August 1809.
+This parentage is supported by my DNA connection to a confirmed descendent of the aforementioned James Beith and Elizabeth Lochhead.
 (For further details of James Beith and Elizabeth Lochhead - see Appendix A)

 Robert and Janet had their first child, a son John, was born 2nd June 1833 in Abbey parish, Paisley, as was their second, Robert, born 12th January 1835.
 Sometime after the birth of Robert but before 1837 the family moved to Lochwinnoch parish, as the birth of their third child, a daughter Jean, is recorded on 18th April of that year in the Lochwinnoch parish register.
 It is still in Lochwinnoch parish, at Bowfield, that we find the family for the census of 7th June 1841, with the addition of a fourth child, Elizabeth, having been born circa 1839, although her birth does not seem to have been recorded in the parish register.
 John their first born is not included in this census which may signify his death in infancy.